 8. Melon for Heartburn Relief

 Melon has a pH of 6.1 and therefore it can be counted as one of the good foods for heartburn.
-Some people, however may not respond well to melon and need to avoid it.
-So you can have some melon pieces everyday or make a smoothie with melon and other ingredients that are also good to cure heartburn.
-Here is one recipe for melon smoothie that also uses almond milk, cantaloupe, watermelon, ginger and banana.
+Some people, however, may not respond well to melon and need to avoid it.
+So you can have some melon pieces every day or make a smoothie with melon and other ingredients that are also good to cure heartburn.
+Here is one recipe for a melon smoothie that also uses almond milk, cantaloupe, watermelon, ginger and banana.
 Almonds are also said to be a great remedy for heartburn as they neutralize stomach acid.
 While you can always snack on almonds, adding a few of them in this smoothie will not only make it tasty but will increase its efficacy in combating heartburn.

 Make Melon Smoothie to Prevent Heartburn

 - Cantaloupe melon- 1/2 cup

 - Place all the above ingredients in your blender and blend them together.

 - Have this every morning if you have a consistent problem of heartburn.

 9. Use Fennel and its Seeds for Heartburn Cure